OSUrobotics/Arm-segmentation-and-alignment/Readme.md

-Still doing the code cleaning.
 If you have any suggestion please contact me

-Just re-organize all the file
+Uploading new video set for the segmentation and using another method to define the camera pose